-Practicing mindfulnessinvolves breathing methods, guided imagery, and other practices to relax your body and mind and help reduce stress.
-The core of mindfulness then expands its lens from being a mere meditation technique or of being present, always.
-If you're obsessed with being aware, by definition, you're not being aware, you're just obsessed.
+Practicing mindfulnessinvolves breathing techniques, guided imagery, and other practices to help relax your body and mind and reduce stress.
+The core of mindfulness is more than just a meditation technique or being present; it's about being aware without becoming obsessed.
+Meditation is like a daily massage for the mind.

-Do not control your breathing, but follow your natural flow.
-Thoughts will try to divert your attention away from breathing.
-Look at them, but don't judge them.
-Gently return to focusing on your breathing.
+Don't control your breathing; just follow its natural flow.
+Thoughts will try to divert your attention, but don't judge them; simply return to focusing on your breathing.
 Some people count their breaths as a way to stay focused.